 McKenna Grace (Judy Warren), Madison Iseman (Mary Ellen), Katie Sarife (Daniela Rios), Vera Farmiga (Lorraine Warren), Patrick Wilson (Ed Warren), Michael Cimino (Bob Palmeri)

-Ed and Lorraine Warren bring the Annabelle doll back and place it in the museum of cursed and occult artefacts that they keep in their locked basement.
+Ed and Lorraine Warren bring the Annabelle doll back and place it in the museum of cursed and occult artifacts that they keep in their locked basement.
 At school, their young daughter Judy is the subject of prejudice as a result of the Ed and Lorraine’s growing reputation as exorcists and ghost busters.
 Ed and Lorraine have to go away and leave Judy in the care of babysitter Mary Ellen.
 As Mary Ellen is preparing for Judy’s birthday party, her friend Daniela Rios invites herself over.
 While Mary Ellen and Judy are outside, a curious Daniela steals the keys to the basement and goes in to see what is there.
 She opens the blessed cabinet that contains Annabelle but inadvertently leaves it unlocked.
 Afterwards, the three of them are haunted by occult forces as the unleashed Annabelle brings to life the objects kept in the basement.

 When James Wan made The Conjuring (2013), there was considerable fascination with Annabelle, the creepy doll that sits in Ed and Lorraine Warren’s museum that we see in the opening scene.
 The Conjuring was a considerable success and so Annabelle was promptly given her own spinoff film with Annabelle (2014).
 This was hated by almost everybody who saw it but did earn some $257 million worldwide.
 The audience response did not stop Wan and co from returning with an origin story Annabelle: Creation (2017), which was a considerably better film.
 Wan meanwhile had spun out what he calls The Conjuring Universe in an effort to turn the films into an interlinked universe, first with a sequel The Conjuring 2 (2016) and other spinoffs like The Nun (2018) and The Curse of La Llorona (2019).